appml/neutrinote/README.md

 In a nutshell, all-in-one preservation of written thoughts, be those text, math (LaTeX), rich markdown, drawings, etc.,  in fully searchable plain text (universal UTF-8).

-neutriNote is designed to be ultra compact so as to operate smoothly in as many aging hardwares as possible.
+neutriNote is designed to be ultra compact so as to operate smoothly on as many aging hardwares as possible.

 What is Community Edition?
 --------------------------

 Pretty much identical to **Play Store Edition** except a small set of features that make use of Google related dependencies.

 How to build